Model Selection for Treatment Choice: Penalized Welfare Maximization: Setup and Notation

 \end{assumption}

 This assumption asserts that, once we condition on the observable covariates, the treatment is exogenous.
 This assumption will hold in a randomized controlled trial (RCT), which is our primary application of interest, since the treatment is exogenous by construction.
-This assumption is sometimes also made (possibly tenuously) in observational studies; it is a key identifying assumption when using matching or regression estimators in policy evaluation settings with observational data (\cite{imbens2004} provides a review of these techniques, and discusses the validity of Assumption \ref{ass:so} in economic applications).

 The planner's goal is to optimally assign the treatment to the population.
 The objective function we consider is utilitarian welfare, which is defined by the average of the individual outcomes in the population: